3. Language Directives

 #pragma oss task in(a,b,c) out(d)

-The reduction clause allows to define the task as a participant of a reduction operation.
+The reduction clause allows defining the task as a participant of a reduction operation.
 The first occurrence of a participating task defines the begin of the scope for the reduction.
 The end of the scope is implicitly ended by a taskwait or a dependence over the memory-reference-item.
-More information about task reductions on OmpSs-2 at the following Master Thesis: https://upcommons.upc.edu/handle/2117/129246.
+Further information on task reductions in OmpSs-2 can be found in the following Master Thesis: https://upcommons.upc.edu/handle/2117/129246.

 The priority clause indicates a priority hint for the task.
-Greater numbers indicate higher priority, and lower numbers indicate less priority.
-By default, tasks have priority 0.
-The expression of the priority is evaluated as a singed integer.
+Greater numbers indicate higher priority, and lower numbers indicate lower priority.
+By default, tasks have a priority of 0.
+The expression of the priority clause is evaluated as a signed integer.
 This way, strictly positive priorities indicate higher priority than the default, and negative priorities indicate lower than default priority.

-If the expression of the if clause evaluates to true, the execution of the new created task can be deferred, otherwise the current task must suspend its execution until the new created task has complete its execution.
+For the if clause, if its expression evaluates to true, the execution of the newly created task can be deferred.
+Otherwise the current task must suspend its execution until the newly created task has completed its execution.

-If the expression of the final clause evaluates to true, the new created task will be a final task and all the task generating code encountered when executing its dynamic extent will also generate final tasks.
+For the final clause, if its expression evaluates to true, the newly created task will be a final task and all the task generating code encountered when executing its dynamic extent will also generate final tasks.
 In addition, when executing within a final task, all the encountered task generating codes will execute these tasks immediately after its creation as if they were simple routine calls.
-And finally, tasks created within a final task can use the data environment of its parent task.
+Finally, tasks created within a final task can use the data environment of its parent task.

-Tasks with the wait clause will perform a taskwait-like operation immediately after exiting from the task code.
-Since it is performed outside the scope of the code of the task, this happens once the task has abandoned the stack.
+Tasks including the wait clause will perform a taskwait-like operation immediately after exiting from its code.
+Since it is performed outside the scope of the task’s code, this happens once the task has abandoned the stack.
 For this reason, its use is restricted to tasks that upon exiting do not have any subtask accessing its local variables.
 Otherwise, the regular taskwait shall be used instead.

 The label clause defines a string literal that can be used by any performance or debugger tool to identify the task with a more human-readable format.
 The string literal must be wrapped in double quotes.
 For instance, a task that initializes an array could be labeled as label("init array").